Posts

 Samuel went to the lake with grandparents, grandaunts, granduncles, and second cousins (an inexact tally).
 He came home this afternoon, sunburnt.

 With just Daniel in tow, Karin & I went out for gyros.
-As we were finishing our meal, a nerdy man one table over, who’d been wearing a headset and talking into his phone all lunch long, asked me to look after his food while he ran out to his truck.
+As we were finishing our meal, a nerdy, headset-clad man one table over, who’d been talking into his phone all lunch long, asked me to look after his food while he ran out to his truck.
 I nodded.
 His truck was a semi.
-I watched through the restaurant window while he fumbled around in his cab.
+I watched through the restaurant window while he fumbled around in the cab.
 Then he brought out a cigarette and smoked it outside the restaurant.
-Finally, he returned to the bits of onion and tomato on his plate.

 He grinned and thanked me.
 I nodded again.